Dhadakebaaz: Plot

 While under police custody, Lakshya meets fellow prisoner Divtya (Bipin Varti) who treats him like a servant in prison.
 Soon, Divtya's accomplices attack the police station to have him released from prison.
 Divtya manages to escape but Lakshya captures his accomplices for the police.
 Impressed with his bravery, Uma releases Lakshya from prison and he reunites with Mahesh and Bappa.
 After the trio save Ganga from being harassed by some goons, she makes their residing arrangements in her cattle shed.

 It eventually turns out that Divtya and his accomplices are working for the sadistic Kautya Mahakaal (Chandrakant Pandya), a skull-masked crime lord who is funding crime in Shivapur and remains fugitive to the authorities.
 Uma has an old enmity with the latter and wants him dead or alive as he had killed her parents as well.
-In order to free Kautya Mahakaal's arrested henchmen, Divtya and few other henchmen try to capture Lakshya and Ganga, who manage to escape from them and end up at the ruins of an old fort.
+In order to free Kavtya Mahakal's arrested henchmen, Divtya and few other henchmen try to capture Lakshya and Ganga, who manage to escape from them and end up at the ruins of an old fort.

 Inside the abandoned fort, Lakshya discovers a small bottle and that an exact lookalike of him is trapped in it.
 He introduces himself as Gangaram (also Laxmikant Berde), a genie and the ancestor of Lakshya.
-Gangaram tells Lakshya that he was learning magic from a guru thousands of years ago, but an accident occurred, and the guru cursed him by trapping him inside the bottle with a magical sand.
+Gangaram tells Lakshya that he was learning magic from a guru thousands of years ago, but an accident occurred, and the guru cursed him by trapping him inside the bottle with magical sand.
 The guru told him that he will be freed from his curse only when his descendant will use the sand given by him for his own benefit.